-I started by spreading 2 teaspoons of pizza sauce on each of the crusts that I had placed on a large baking sheet lined with non-stick aluminum foil.
+I started by spreading two teaspoons of pizza sauce on each of the crusts I had placed on a large baking sheet lined with non-stick aluminum foil.

-Next, I added about 2 tablespoons of shredded mozzarella cheese to one of the pizzas.
+Next, I added about two tablespoons of shredded mozzarella cheese to one of the pizzas.
 This was for the base of the spooky spider pizza.

 I left the other pizzas un-topped.
-I had learned from experience that the cheese cutouts blended too much when melted with a cheese topping below them.
-This resulted in everything sort of running together.
+This is because I had learned from experience that the cheese cutouts blended too much when melted with a cheese topping below them.
+This resulted in everything running together.
 Trust me on this!

 I popped the pizzas into a preheated 400°F oven for about 6 minutes.
 After 6 minutes, the cheese was nicely melted, and the pizza sauce was bubbling.